uswds/uswds-site/pages/style-tokens/typesetting/overview.md

 </div>

 ### Rem-based font sizing
-In USWDS, the final font size is output not in pixels but in `rem` (a proportion of the page's root font size).
+In USWDS, the final font size is output not in pixels but in `rem` (a multiple of the page's root font size).
 If you have `$theme-respect-user-font-size` set to `true` in your theme settings, the root font size is set to `100%` and typescale is calculated based on `16px`.
 If `$theme-respect-user-font-size` set to `false`, the root font size is set to the value of `$theme-root-font-size` and typescale is calculated based on that root.

 Since both the `rem` and absolute `px` values change depending on the theme settings and the typeface, our documentation displays only the `px` value of the target.